NaveenPrabakar/COVID-Data-Analysis/README.md

     ## 10 CO           28.0         4
     ## # ℹ 46 more rows

-many days of N95 supply those same hospitals had on hand.
+This table compare two things for each state: how many ICU beds were being used on average, and how many days of N95 supply those same hospitals had on hand.
 What’s interesting is that even the states with the highest ICU usage are still sitting at roughly the same N95 levels as everyone else.
 There’s no obvious pattern where higher ICU strain leads to lower PPE availability.
 Instead, N95 supply looks steady regardless of how busy the ICUs were.
 That gives the same message as the earlier results, the PPE pipeline was stable enough that even heavy patient loads didn’t push N95 inventories down in any noticeable way.